ARTBO

-ARTBO is an annual international art fair in Bogotá, Colombia that takes place every October.
-It is Colombia's official international art fair, and is organized by the Bogotá Chamber of commerce.
+ARTBO is the arts program of the Bogotá Chamber of Commerce, since 2004 the program aims to promote the plastic arts ecosystem in Colombia.
+The program has different actions lines that includes ARTBO Fair, ARTBO Fin de Semana, ARTBO Salas, ARTBO Tutor and Trama.
+ARTBO Fair is Colombia's official international art fair, and is organized by the Bogotá Chamber of commerce.
 ARTBO is one of the largest art fairs in Latin America, and brings together art galleries, artworks, curators, collectors, artists, and the public as one of the most important cultural events for the country.

-The fair is directed by María Paz Gaviria, daughter of former Colombian President, César Gavira.
-The fair features more than 75 galleries with works from over 500 artists.
-The fair also focuses on cultural and academic programming with a mission to promote access and growth of the arts community in Colombia and beyond.
+History

-The fair's origins date back to 2005, when Bogotá's chamber of commerce took on the project of strengthening and consolidating the local art scene.
-ArtBo was created as a nonprofit project to promote Colombia's culture and arts both locally and abroad through the participation of key Colombian art galleries as well as International galleries.
-It was started by the Colombian Government as a reaction to the ongoing Colombian conflict, as a way to help rebrand Colombia's capital city as a destination for culture, business, and investment.
+The fair's origins date back to 2004, when Bogotá's Chamber of Commerce took on the project of strengthening and consolidating the local art scene.
+ARTBO was created as a nonprofit project to promote Colombia's culture and arts both locally and abroad through the participation of key Colombian art galleries as well as international galleries.

-Since 2012, under the direction of María Paz Gaviria, the fair has grown in size to becoming Latin America's second largest art fair, next to Zona Maco in Mexico.
-Internationally, ARTBO is sometimes referred to as the "Art Basel of Latin America".
+Since 2012, under the direction of María Paz Gaviria, ARTBO Fair has grown in size to becoming Latin America's second largest art fair, next to Zona Maco in Mexico.
+Internationally, ARTBO Fair is sometimes referred to as the "Art Basel of Latin America".